Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 4. Underpin Your Home for Lasting Success

-This process involves excavating directly beneath the existing walls/foundations and infilling with extra concrete to ensure they’re sufficiently supported.
+Underpinning a basement conversion involves excavating directly beneath the existing walls/foundations and infilling with extra concrete to ensure they’re sufficiently supported.
 “Underpinning is only needed if further head height is required or if the basement is to be extended,” says John Spearman, director at Surrey Basements.

 The works need to be designed by a qualified engineer, and are usually undertaken in metre-long sections.
 If the ground floor above your existing cellar is going to be retained, additional steelwork may also be needed.
 “The cost of underpinning for basement conversions is dependent on how much more achievable height is required, but allow approximately £40,000 – £45,000 on a typical project,” says John.

-5. Appoint the Right Basement Conversions Professional
+5. Appoint the Right Basement Conversion Professional

 There are many basement conversions specialists that offer the expertise of structural engineers, drainage and waterproofing consultants all under one roof.
 Or, if you’ve hired an architect to design your subterranean level and manage the project, they might appoint each of these professionals on your behalf.
 Whichever route you choose, it’s important to work with a team that has plenty of experience on this type of build.